thecodinganalyst/elixir/README.md

 Elixir is a frontend creator to allow automatic creation of the web layer with just json files.
 It follows the material design system, and is built with Angular.

+Instead of creating a different set of files for each implementation of new features or pages, elixir allows developers to reuse the same codebase, with a configuration file for each page, stating both the design and data.
+The configuration file will be retrieved dynamically via http, so the design can be generated dynamically when needed, to achieve very low coupling and atomicity for the web layer.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.3.

 ## Status